 - Has no official website or developer contact information

-Legal Alternatives to Questionable Downloader Codes
+Legal Alternatives to Downloader Codes

 Official Streaming Services